david-mears-2/daedalus-architecture-test/pretending-to-be-the-api-by-rich/README.md

 * It creates some ids for those jobs, and writes those down in RAM (Redis), and replies to the original HTTP request straight away with the list of ids.
 * It also tracks which job ids correspond to which webhook urls (it stores a list of job ids under each webhook url in Redis).
 * It goes away and runs the 'jobs', concurrently.
 (It simulates the actual job by just writing to a file every 10ms: analysis.py).
 In Redis, we track the status of the job, which can be 'unstarted', 'processing', 'completed', or 'completed_and_sent'.
-* In data_pusher.py, it frequently (currently every 15ms) checks for any jobs that might have new data to send (that is, jobs with a status other than 'unstarted' or 'completed_and_sent'), and sends off (pushes) all the output info for all those jobs, back to the corresponding webhook url(s).
+* In data_pusher.py, it frequently (currently every 15ms - this is probably a lot more frequent than we need it to be, users wouldn't begrudge another 50ms) (and it's not really every 15ms, that's just the amount I told it to sleep for between each burst of activity) checks for any jobs that might have new data to send (that is, jobs with a status other than 'unstarted' or 'completed_and_sent'), and sends off (pushes) all the output info for all those jobs, back to the corresponding webhook url(s).
+(That's what "long-polling" refers to = A sends a request, and B doesn’t send a response until something changes.)
 This is done dumbly: it doesn't limit itself only to 'new data'.
-Since this can be a large amount of data to send, we batch these pushes into HTTP requests of maximum 100KB each.
+Since this can be a large amount of data to send, we chunk these pushes into HTTP requests of maximum 100KB each.
+* Ways this could be optimized if we wanted to:
+  * If we wanted to optimize the data-pushing part, we could add 'multiplexing', an HTTP/2 feature that means we can reuse the same connection instead of creating and closing a new one for every chunk.
+  * If Redis is a bottleneck, we could maybe listen (pub/sub) to Redis for updates, rather than directly querying it?
+  * If scale of data is a bottleneck, we could do different levels of granularity and send coarser versions, even adaptively for those connections that seem to be struggling

 requestIndexPrinter.js is just used as a simple way to catch and monitor these data pushes so we can see if they made it.